milvus-io/bootcamp/solutions/face_recognition_system/quick_deploy/README.md

 ## Option 2: Deploy with source code

 We recommend using Docker Compose to deploy the face recognition bootcamp.
-However, you also can run from source code, you need to manually start [Milvus](https://milvus.io/docs/v2.0.0/install_standalone-docker.md) and [SQLite](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/docker-mysql-getting-started.html).
+However, you also can run from source code, you need to manually start [Milvus](https://milvus.io/docs/v2.0.0/install_standalone-docker.md) and [MySQL](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/docker-mysql-getting-started.html).
 Next show you how to run the API server and Client.

-### 1. Start Milvus `(For milvus-v1)`
+### 1. **Start Milvus** [Only for Milvus v1.1.0]

-First, you need to start Milvus & SQLite servers.
+First, you need to start Milvus & MySQL servers.

 Refer [Milvus Standalone](https://milvus.io/docs/v2.0.0/install_standalone-docker.md) for how to install Milvus.
 Please note the Milvus version should match pymilvus version in [config.py](./server/src/config.py).